Cyclid/Cyclid-docs/docs/server.rst

    that is supported by ActiveRecord should work.
 I use MySQL so these instructions reflect that.
 You'll need a new (empty) database and a user which has create & update permissions.
+#.
+A cloud provider, or container platform, that is supported by Cyclid
+   or an available plugin.

 Dependencies
 ============